simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docs_translation_converter.md

 **[Returns]**

 - `sharp_symbol_num`: int
-  - A heading sharp symbol number.
+  - A sharp heading symbol number.

 ## `_validate_heading_sharp_symbol_num_are_same` function docstring

-Validate whether heading sharp symbol of source and translated string are same.<hr>
+Validate whether a sharp heading symbol of source and translated string are the same.<hr>

 **[Parameters]**